infinitypaul/laravel-database-filter/README.md

 ```bash
 php artisan make:filter SchoolFilter --model
 ```
-This will generate a new php file under app/Filters/ folder with the name SchoolFilter.php which will look like below.
+This package will generate a new PHP file under app/Filters/ folder with the name SchoolFilter.php which will look like below.

 ``` php
 <?php